divarvel/dist-auth-talk/slides.md

 ::: notes
 | however, if you can deliver tokens crafted specially for the
 | operations you're trying to carry out, you avoid a lot of issues
-| it's not always feasible though, especially with central auth
-| systems where creating new roles takes time (eg AWS)
 :::

 ---